LeonardoESousa/NEMO/README.md

  -  The program requires that the QChem quantum chemistry software be installed, as it interfaces with it.

- -  The first step for running spectrum calculations is providing a QChem log file for a frequency calculation in the S0, S1 or T1 state, if the goal is computing an absorption, fluorescence or phosphorescence spectrum, respectively.
+ -  The first step for running spectrum calculations is providing either a QChem or Gaussian log file for a frequency calculation in the S0, S1 or T1 state, if the goal is computing an absorption, fluorescence or phosphorescence spectrum, respectively.
 All frequencies must be real.

  -  For calculating ISC rates from the Sn state to different triplet states, a QChem frequency calculation at the Sn state must be provided.
 In addition, reorganization energies for the Sn -> Tm (m = 1,2,3...) transfers of interest must be included.